paulbradshaw/genai_data/README.md

 # Finding stories in data using AI

 This repo contains resources for a webinar on using AI to find stories in data.
+[Slides can be found here](https://github.com/paulbradshaw/genai_data/blob/main/Finding%20stories%20in%20data%20with%20AI.pdf)

 ## Data to work with